falcaodiogo/PIOT-SoSe26/README.md

 3D Printed Enclosures: To move from a messy breadboard to a sleek prototype, you can design custom housings.
 Leverage your experience in Fusion 360 to model compartments for the ESP32, battery, and sensors, and prep them in PrusaSlicer so they mount securely to the physical cane.

-MISS: crimping, materials used (PETG instead of PLA)
+MISS: crimping, materials used (PETG instead of PLA), datasheets, calculations in the beggigning

 Features: